CopperSpice API 2.0.0

 If the file exists and mode is QIODevice::Truncate, the file will be truncated.
 Otherwise, if mode is QIODevice::Append, the file will be appended to.

-Calling setStandardOutputFile() after the process has started has no effect.
+Calling setStandardOutputFile() after the command has started has no effect.

 See also